 Sony A6500 versus Canon 80D

 The Sony Alpha A6500 and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in October 2016 and February 2016.
 The A6500 is a mirrorless interchangeable lens camera, while the 80D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Canon 80D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).